EDavies2020/LadeezGolf-MS4/README.md

   }
 ]
 ```
-- Go to 'Bucket Policy' tab and select 'Policy Generator' - This will lead to a AWS Policy Generator page.
-On this page select 'S3' Bucket as the Policy Type, set the 'Principal' input to '*' and the Action dropdown to 'GetObject'
+- Go to 'Bucket Policy' tab and select 'Policy Generator'
+- On the Policy Generator page: select 'S3' Bucket as the Policy Type, set the 'Principal' input to '*' and the Action dropdown to 'GetObject'
-- Go back to 'Bucket Policy' tab and copy the ARN.
-Paste into ARN box on AWS Policy Generator page
+- Back in the 'Bucket Policy' tab, copy the ARN and paste into ARN box on the AWS Policy Generator page
-- Select to 'Generate Policy' and then copy the policy into the 'Bucket Policy' editor.
-Add a '/*' onto the end of the 'Resource' key before saving
+- Select to 'Generate Policy' and then copy the policy into the 'Bucket Policy' editor
+- Add a '/*' onto the end of the 'Resource' key and save changes
-- Go to 'Access Control' tab and select 'Everyone' under the Public Acces heading - Then set the 'List actions' box and save.
-Bucket is now set up.
+- Go to 'Access Control' tab and select 'Everyone' under the Public Acces heading
+- Set the 'List actions' box and save: Your Bucket is now set up
 - Go back to AWS Services menu and search for IAM
-- Select 'Groups' and then 'Create a new group' called 'manage-dulwich-interiors'
+- Select 'Groups' and then 'Create a new group' called 'manage-ladeez-golf'
-- Create a policy by selecting 'Policies' from the navbar and then 'Create policy'.
-Go to JSON tab and select 'Import managed policy'.
-Import the policy named 'S3 full access policy'
+- Create a policy by selecting 'Policies' from the navbar and then 'Create policy'
+- Go to JSON tab and select 'Import managed policy' then import the policy named 'S3 full access policy'
-- Go back to bucket and copy the ARN, paste into 'Resource' key of JSON code
+- Go back to bucket, copy the ARN and paste into 'Resource' key of JSON code
-- Click 'Review policy', give the policy a name and a description and 'Create policy'
+- Click 'Review policy', give the policy an appropriate name and a description and 'Create policy'
-- Attach the policy to the group we created: Go to 'Groups' and select the group just created.
-Click 'Attach policy' and search for the policy just created
+- Attach the policy to the group you just created: Click 'Attach policy' and attach the policy just created
-- Create a user for the group: Go to 'Users' page and 'Add user'.
-Create user called 'manage-dulwich-interiors' and give them Programatic Access
+- Create a user for the group: Go to 'Users' page and 'Add user'
+- Create user called 'manage-ladeez-golf' and give them Programatic Access
 - Add the user to the group just created
 - Click 'Create User' and download the excel file that is created
-- Connect Django to s3 by installing two new packages:
+- Connect s3 to Django by installing two new packages back in your workspace terminal:
 ```
 pip3 install boto3
 pip3 install django-storages
 ```
-- Freeze these requirements:
+- Freeze requirements.txt:
 ```
 pip3 freeze > requirements.txt
 ```
-- Go to installed apps in 'settings.py' file and add 'storages',
+- Go to installed apps in 'settings.py' file and add 'storages'
-- Also in settings.py add:
+- In settings.py add:
 ```
 if 'USE_AWS' in os.environ:
-    AWS_STORAGE_BUCKET_NAME = 'dulwich-interiors-ms4'
+    AWS_STORAGE_BUCKET_NAME = 'edavies2020-ladeez-golf'
     AWS_S3_REGION_NAME = 'eu-west-2'
     AWS_ACCESS_KEY_ID = os.environ.get('AWS_ACCESS_KEY_ID')
     AWS_SECRET_ACCESS_KEY = os.environ.get('AWS_SECRET_ACCESS_KEY')
 ```
-- Go to the settings tab of Heroku app and select 'Reveal config variables'.
-Add the following config variables:
+- Go to the settings tab of Heroku app and select 'Reveal config vars' and add the following:
     - AWS_ACCESS_KEY_ID: (Get value from excel file)
     - AWS_SECRET_ACCESS_KEY: (Get value from excel file)
     - USE_AWS: True
 - Delete the 'DISABLE_COLLECTSTATIC' variable
-- Go to settings.py file, add:
+- Go back to settings.py file and add:
 ```
 AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'
 ```